Ryan Kaine is on the rocks…

 Martin tried to keep still, but the shivering wouldn’t let him.
 Each shudder fired electric shocks through his arm and leg.
 Music—his normal escape from the world—wouldn’t come.
 Whatever he tried, he couldn’t make the tunes play in his head.

-It had already been more than a day and nobody had come for him?
+He’d been on the rocks more than a day and nobody had come for him.
 Why not?
 Did anyone know he was missing?
 Had anyone raised the alarm?

 Again, he cried.
-Not from anger or self-pity this time, but for what his death would do to his ’rents.
+Not from anger or self-pity but for what his death would do to his ’rents.

-They’d already been through so much since the plane crash.
-Mum collapsed into Dad’s arms when the police broke the news that Matt had died aboard Flight BE155.
-One of the eighty-three people murdered by the madman, Ryan Kaine.
+They’d already been through so much.
+Mum collapsed into Dad’s arms when the police broke the news.
+Matty was one of the eighty-three people murdered by the madman, Ryan Kaine.

 Monster.
 Terrorist bastard.
 Fucking killer.

-At least Matt had gone quickly.
+At least he’d gone quickly.
 Always was the lucky one.
 Not like Martin.
 No, Martin was going to die alone on a bloody mountain.
 Exposure would get him, or gangrene.
 Painful and slow.
+And alone.

 The big brother who’d tormented and teased him all his life, but who’d have taken a bullet for him, would never come back.
-He’d never see Matt again.
+He’d never see Matty again.

 Fuck.